yorkerlin/yorkerlin.github.io/_includes/mainpage.md

 ## Research Interests

-I am interested in *geometric* methods in machine learning, including the development of optimization algorihms as well as design of approximate inference methods.
+I am interested in exploiting (hidden) structures and symmetries in machine learning, including the development of practical optimization algorihms and efficient posterior approximation methods.

 ## News